Thomas Register: History

-Thomasnet is an information and technology company based in New York City.
-In April 2006 the New York Public Library named Thomasnet.com as one of its 25 Best of Reference sources for the reference librarian, and is currently listed in their Best of the Web list for Industry Information.
+In April 2006, the New York Public Library (NYPL) named Thomasnet.com as one of its 25 Best of Reference sources for the reference librarian.
+It remains listed among the NYPL's "Best of the Web" companies for industry information.

-Since November 2010, Thomasnet has been a founding partner of GlobalTrade.net, a marketplace for international trade service providers.
+Since 2010, the company has been a strategic partner of GlobalTrade.net, a marketplace for international trade service providers.
+In 2017, it partnered with Dun & Bradstreet, developing Supplier Evaluation & Risk Reports to improve supplier risk assessments in procurement.